Category Archives: Garden Tips

 Trees and Shrubs

-• Prune flowering shrubs, such as forsythia, lilacs, and azaleas, when they finish blooming.
+• Prune flowering shrubs such as forsythia, lilacs, azaleas when they finish blooming.

 • Do not fertilize newly planted or transplanted plants the first year.